d-eathrow/anonymousland/_items/Another guide.md

 Here's a list of great messengers and services that you'll be able to use.

 - [Signal](https://signal.org) A great messenger for friends & family.
   Requires a phone number as it acts as a replacement to SMS / MMS.

 - [Session](https://getsession.org) Censorship-resistent messenger.
   A fork of Signal without the phone-number requirement.
-  Session has built-in onion-routing.
+  Session has built-in onion-routing. *(TODO: update this or consider delisting Session)*

 - [Matrix](https://matrix.org) Matrix provides a federated platform, which allows for anyone to host their own server, meaning that it is resistent to censorship as it does not rely on a single server.

 - [Briar](https://briarproject.org) A P2P messenger app which is designed for extreme threat models.
-  Allows for bluetooth communication along with routing communications over Tor network.
+  Allows for Bluetooth communication along with routing communications over Tor network.

 Choosing your secure messenger will depend on your use-case.
 For instance, if you want to protect your traditional SMS / MMS messages, [Signal](https://signal.org) will be the best option if you are looking for a simple replacement that uses your telephone number, allowing contacts to easily add you, which would make this "easy adoption" unlike something like Matrix.